Skip to Site Header Skip to Main Content Skip to Footer

 Before using electric heated blankets, please take a few moments to inspect it thoroughly before use.
 By taking a few extra seconds before use, you’ll be able to determine if there are any issues with the blanket that can result in injury or a house fire.

-Alternative to Electric Blanket
+Best Alternative to Electric Blanket

 With the potential dangers associated with electric blankets, the question becomes, “are electric blankets our only option?”
 Fortunately, we are not without alternatives to a heating pad or heated blankets.
 If you have

-Below are a few safe options to explore.
+Below are some safe options to explore.

 Throw Blankets